microbiomedata/nmdc-schema/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# NMDC Code of Conduct and Contributor Covenant

+The NMDC is a platform built for and with the microbiome research community.
+Microbiome data are generated and used by a variety of scientific disciplines, representing a diversity of research questions and researchers asking them.
+While this heterogeneity creates challenges, we believe that our diversity of data, people, and questions, is also a core strength.

+In order to carry out our mission, the NMDC has established a code of conduct that embodies our commitment to promote reproducibility and enhance cross-study comparisons of microbiome data through open science and Findable, Accessible, Interoperable, and Reusable (FAIR) data management best practices.
+By embracing these principles, the NMDC team, champions, and collaborators create a welcoming and productive community.
+If you would like to know more, please contact the NMDC at support@microbiomedata.org.

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we pledge to make participation in the NMDC project and community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards

+We commit to the following principles:
+- *Embrace Diversity and Inclusivity*: Celebrate and support our diversity of data, people, and questions, recognizing it as a core strength of our community.
+- *Cultivate a Harassment-Free Environment*: Ensure our community is free from harassment of all kinds, including inappropriate verbal and written language and imagery.
+- *Promote Constructive Engagement*: Engage in constructive, transparent, and inclusive dialogue, allowing diverse perspectives to be shared, supporting new ideas, and providing novel solutions to current challenges.
+- *Demonstrate Professionalism and Positivity*: Celebrate all contributions, understand the learning opportunities in failure, and foster a culture of trust through accountability and transparent communication.
+- *Encourage Collaboration and Shared Ownership*: Advance collaboration with shared ownership across all microbiome research communities, respecting the contributions of every member.
+- *Abide by Community Guidelines*: All community interactions should align with [NMDC's Data Use Policy](https://microbiomedata.org/nmdc-data-use-policy/) and the principles outlined in this document.

 Examples of behavior that contributes to creating a positive environment include: